crowding/nseval/README.md

 ## Installation

-NSEval is on CRAN, install the latest release with:
+`nseval` is on CRAN, install the latest release with:

     install.packages("nseval")